 Algernon NeuroScience Doses First Subject in Phase 1 DMT Clinical Stroke Study

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Algernon Pharmaceuticals Inc. (the “Company” or “AGN Pharma”) (CSE: AGN) (FRANKFURT: AGW0) (OTCQB: AGNPF), a Canadian clinical stage pharmaceutical development company, is pleased to advise that its subsidiary, Algernon NeuroScience (AGN Neuro), has dosed the first subject in its Phase 1 clinical study of an intravenous formulation of AP-188 (“N,N-Dimethyltryptamine” or “DMT”) in the Netherlands.
+VANCOUVER, British Columbia, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Algernon Pharmaceuticals Inc. (the "Company" or "AGN Pharma") AGN AGW AGNPF, a Canadian clinical stage pharmaceutical development company, is pleased to advise that its subsidiary, Algernon NeuroScience (AGN Neuro), has dosed the first subject in its Phase 1 clinical study of an intravenous formulation of AP-188 ("N,N-Dimethyltryptamine" or "DMT") in the Netherlands.
 The trial is being conducted at the Centre for Human Drug Research in Leiden.
 DMT is a known psychedelic compound that is part of the tryptamine family.

 DMT is an agonist of multiple receptors, including serotonin receptors and the sigma-1 receptor.
 Sigma-1 is a multi-faceted stress-responsive receptor which promotes cell survival, neuroprotection, neuroplasticity, and neuroimmunomodulation.
 Further, DMT promotes the release of Brain-Derived Neurotrophic Factor (BDNF), a protein which can aid in stroke recovery.